Penne with Roasted Butternut Squash and Shiitake is an easy vegetarian meal that feels totally "meaty". Browned sage

 Who liked to play with their food, or at least the condiments.
 Quite entertaining.

-We ate more street tacos and ceviche then I had ever had in my life!
+We ate more street tacos and ceviche than I had ever had in my life!
 So fresh and simple and delish!
-It reminded me that, food doesn’t have to be fancy to be good…a motto I cook to.
+It reminded me that, food doesn't have to be fancy to be good...a motto I cook to.

 I also was able to have lunch with my handsome eldest son and gorgeous granddaughter at a lovely restaurant, George's on the Cove, situated on the rustic coast of La Jolla, southern California.

 It was a perfect day to sit on the terrace, enjoy the sunshine, crashing surf, easy conversation, and a great meal.

-One of the menu items at Georges is a pasta dish that used a butternut squash puree as the sauce, that was then topped with sautéed shiitake mushrooms, a bit of Reggiano Romano cheese and a drizzle of extra virgin olive oil.
-I’ve been trying to incorporate more vegetarian dishes into my daily eating, and while I don’t like mushrooms, the dish sounded intriguing.
+One of the menu items at Georges is a pasta dish that used a butternut squash puree as the sauce, which was then topped with sautéed shiitake mushrooms, a bit of Reggiano Romano cheese, and a drizzle of extra virgin olive oil.
+I've been trying to incorporate more vegetarian dishes into my daily eating, and while I don't like mushrooms, the dish sounded intriguing.
 Both my son and I ordered it.
 Me with no mushrooms.
 Chris, with his, plus my mushrooms, please.

 It was good.
 And it got my mind to working on how I could easily make this at home AND how could I make it even better.